medialab/xan/src/moonblade/doc/cheatsheet.md

 given expression to assess which part actually need to run for each of the processed CSV rows.

-This means that constant parts of the expressiosn will be evaluated only once when parsed, then folded into a new, simpler expression.
+This means that constant parts of the expressions will be evaluated only once when parsed, then folded into a new, simpler expression.

 This can be very useful when, for instance, reading some JSON file to perform